mttcohack/MTTCoHackChatgpt/README.md

 3. Write a function to upload sample data to the storage account

 ## Hints
+- Create a Resource Group with the name of your Team (example: Team1, Team2 ...)
-- To write the functions, you can use ChatGPT's suggestions and code snippets to help guide you.
+- You can use ChatGPT's suggestions and guideness.
 - The sample data can be a simple text file with the content "Hello World" and a filename of "GPT".
-- The Azure Functions project can be created using Visual Studio or the Azure portal.
+- The Azure Functions project can be created using Visual Studio or the Azure portal (An example of an Azure function is provided).
 - To make the storage account, select the option for LRS replication.

 ## Optional Challenge (More advanced)